2004 Euro Beach Soccer League: Final table

 The top three teams qualified to the Superfinal.
 The final positions of the nations occupying first through third respectively determined seedings in the quarter-finals.
 The remaining Division B nations exited this season's EBSL.

 Belgium were crowned winners.
 Switzerland and Austria were the other two successful teams, the latter qualifying ahead of Germany by a slim margin.

 Division C

 Results

 The inaugural season of Division C was played as a straight knockout tournament.
 All teams contesting the division started in the quarter-finals, playing one match per round until the final when the winner was crowned.
 The losers of the quarter-finals played in consolation matches to determine their final division placements.

 Slovenia withdrew immediately prior to the start of the event, giving Poland a walkover into the semi-finals, Monaco a bye in the consolation matches with no opponent to face, and meant there was no seventh place play-off.

 Final standings

 The winner of the division qualified into the Superfinal quarter-finals.
 The remaining Division C nations exited this season's EBSL.

-The Ukraine won the Division C tournament title, comfortably beating Hungary in the final.
+Ukraine won the Division C tournament title, comfortably beating Hungary in the final.
 Since they withdrew, Slovenia did not receive a placing.